MD5 Connection Issue

 If you see this icon on your MainWP Dashboard, it means that the PHP OpenSSL Extension is not enabled on your child site server and that the MainWP Plugin uses MD5 when the child sites have been added.

-From this point, it is highly recommended to Enable the OpenSSL on your child site server, and re-establish the connection in order to drop the MD5 encryption and set the OpenSSL encrypted connection.
+From this point, it is highly recommended to Enable the OpenSSL on your child site server and re-establish the connection to drop the MD5 encryption and set the OpenSSL encrypted connection.

 To do that: